Visa and Immigration Advice

 (1) Has the total amount of money been in your bank account for long enough?

 You must hold the required amount of money in your bank account for 28 days or longer before you apply for your visa.
 Check the Tier 4 Policy Guidance in advance to see how long you must hold your money before applying.

 (2) Has the total amount of money been in your account every day?

 You must hold the money continuously, for 28 days or longer and not withdraw any of it, at any time.
-UKBA will check the balance of your account for every day of the length of time that their policy told you to hold the money.
+UKBA will check the balance of your account every day for the length of time that their policy tells you to hold the money.